 1) Seems a no-brainer but seriously, have some good light on hand.
 Daylight is the ideal, but of course many of us have to wait until evening to make stuff because of the small (or big) people at our house who expect to be cared for, fed, educated, played with, etc...
 Good task lighting is a huge help.

 2) If you are tracing a shape to cut out, it is important to trace with a thin, precision line.
 For instance, cutting along a line made with a fine point pencil will give a better result than cutting along a fat marker line.

 3) Getting a nice sharp line on felt or fabric is sometimes a challenge.
 Whenever possible, I trace the shape on the wrong side so I can use a permanent thin marker/gel pen that is clearly visible and won't disappear or bleed.
-As much as I love the disappearing purple markers, the lines are never that sharp and they fade quickly, so I only use them when I have to.
-(Never trace on the right side of the felt/fabric with a permanent pen, because even after cutting it will leave unsightly inky bits on the edge of your shape.)
+As much as I love the disappearing purple markers, the lines fade quickly, so I only use them when I need to.
+I avoid using the blue water soluble markers, because even though they don't fade, which is nice, you have to blot with water to get rid of them and that adds an extra step.
+Fine point chalk pencils and markers are a nice option for tracing on darker colors and the chalk brushes off.
+(Never trace on the right side of the felt/fabric with a permanent pen or marker, because even after cutting it will leave unsightly inky bits on the edge of your shape.)

 4) Another great way to accurately cut a shape on fabric or felt* is to use freezer paper.

 *I mean wool felt.
 Don't try this with acrylic felt - 1) it might melt 2) freezer paper doesn't stick to it very well.

 First, trace the shape on the dull side of freezer paper.
 Iron it shiny side down to the right side of the felt/fabric.